About PetersPioneersPeter and Marilyn Carroll Biggins Family

 Darien, 1972-1978.
 In August 1972, Hewitt Associates transferred Peter to their New York office at 600 3rd Avenue.
 Peter and Marilyn bought a newly-built "raised ranch" at 3 Revere Road in Darien, Connecticut.
 The house in Wilmette sold for $50,000.
 The new house in Darien cost $68,000.

-The family joined St. Thomas More Church. where Father Edward Howley was the pastor and had Mass at 10:00 am every Sunday especially design for the children.
+The family joined St. Thomas More Church. where Father Edward Howley was the pastor and had Mass at 10:00 am every Sunday especially designed for the children.
 The children attended Hollow Tree School and Happiness Pre-School at St. Thomas More.

 3 Revere Road, April 1973